 Ethnic groups: Chinese 93.6%, Filipino 1.9%, Indonesian 1.9%, other 2.6% (2011 census)

 Languages: Cantonese (official) 89.5%, English (official) 3.5%, Putonghua (Mandarin) 1.4%, other Chinese dialects 4%, other 1.6% (2011 census)

 Other Hong Kong Information

-To be successful in your Hong Kong job search and getting jobs you want, you need prepare Hong Kong cover letter and Hong Kong CV which you must email instantly to the prospective employers selected during job search in Hong Kong.
+To be successful in your Hong Kong job search and getting the jobs you want, you need to prepare a Hong Kong cover letter and Hong Kong CV which you must email instantly to the prospective employers selected during a job search in Hong Kong.